 - Provide your employees with time, say a quarter’s time to mull on their performances and improve.

 - Conduct a formal performance discussion every quarter.

 - Exclude conversations pertaining to compensations from your performance discussions.

 - Align all your employees towards your company’s goal.

 A modern performance appraisal approach ought to focus on assisting employees resolve problems that are critical to them and beneficial for the business rather than indulging in vague discussions pertaining to unrealistic career goals.

 Understand that it is not a process.
 In fact, it is a conversation and the aim here is to aid employees turn into an improved version of themselves.

 For a number of employees, annual performance review process tends to interfere with their productivity, whereas for some, it is simply irrelevant to their roles or tasks.
 These handful trends are causing the sad demise of the stone-age practice of annual performance appraisal.

 It is no longer about pushing a process or paper that positions leaders as commanders.
 In fact, the performance appraisal conversation should empower employees to help them improve month by month and not year over year.

 To learn how an automated performance appraisal software can end all your woes pertaining to performance reviews, contact us now.
-You can also write to us at email@example.com or simply give us a shout-at our Twitter or Facebook handle or SMS SAGE to 56767.
+You can also write to us at firstname.lastname@example.org or simply give us a shout-out on our Twitter or Facebook